 Born in Sacramento, California, Char Hall’s love of art started at an early age.
 Motivated and inspired by the work of artists like Jim Henson and Brian Froud, Char became an accomplished artist in her teens, earning multiple California Art Scholars awards and showing at the Crocker Art Museum in Sacramento.

-As the owner of Side Show Studios in Sacramento, California, Char has assembled a team of artists that share her vision of making tattooing an art form.
-She hosts guest artists from all over the world at Side Show Studios.
-She also travels all over the world to tattoo at conventions, do guest spots at hosting studios, and to continue her education of the tattoo industry.
-When at home, Char works 6 days a week, 10 hours per day to further her craft and care for her clients.
-She never stops, and rarely sleeps.
-Char’s love for this industry and the art that is being created and fostered pushes her ahead every day.
-It is evident in the work she produces.
+At the original home of Side Show Studios in Sacramento, California, Char assembled a team of artists that shared her vision of making tattooing an art form, all of whom have spread their wings and blossomed into skilled individuals in their own right.
+In June of 2017 Char decided to migrate south to quieter, greener pastures and set up shop in the gorgeous, sleepy town of Walnut Grove, where she now resides permanently.
+Char has regularly hosted guest artists from all over the world at Side Show Studios, and frequently travels to tattoo at conventions and tattoo at other host studios herself.
+When at home, Char normally works 6 days a week, 10 hours per day to further her craft and create the best experience possible for her clients.
+Char’s love for this industry and the art that is being created and is what motivates her day in and day out, and it is exceptionally evident in the work she produces.